Authenticate

 The JWT must be signed with the Fireblocks API private key and the RS256 (RSASSA-PKCS1-v1\_5 using SHA-256 hash) algorithm.

-> Check out the [following](https://github.com/fireblocks/developers-hub/tree/main/authentication_examples) API Authentication code examples
+Check out API authentication code examples [here](https://github.com/fireblocks/developers-hub/tree/main/authentication_examples).

 You can set up the request headers using the [Fireblocks API SDKs](/reference/sdk-migration-guide):